 Important To Know

-1 – The terms and conditions that I can see attached to this offer (below – click to enlarge) do not appear to exclude anyone from applying for this card or from earning the sign-up bonus.
+1 – The terms and conditions that I can see attached to this offer (below – click to enlarge) do not appear to exclude anyone from applying for this card or from earning the welcome bonus.

-If you’ve had this card in the past and have received a sign-up bonus on this card in the past, this offer would appear to allow you to apply and earn a bonus all over again.
+If you’ve had this card in the past and have received a welcome bonus on this card in the past, this offer would appear to allow you to apply and earn a bonus all over again.

 2 – If you haven’t had the Business Gold Card in the past (and are therefore not excluded from the public offer) it may be worth your while checking out the non-targeted offer that’s currently available on this card.